 Some patients also report that discontinuing Cymbalta has led to developing suicidal thoughts.
 New users should be aware of these dangers when they receive prescriptions for Cymbalta.

 Women taking Cymbalta for depression, stress urinary incontinence (SUI) or other conditions should be aware of the danger of taking Cymbalta while pregnant.
-The FDA has approved several different Cymbalta uses beyond treating depression.
+The FDA has approved several different uses of Cymbalta beyond treating depression.
 These include fibromyalgia and certain kinds of pain.
 The drug is in the pregnancy risk category C, indicating that adverse effects occurred in testing of pregnant animals and the risk cannot be ruled out in humans.

 Pregnant women taking SSRIs and SNRIs face increased risks of complications, which can result in newborn fatalities.